-Nitisinone is typically started at a dosage of 1 mg/kg/day of nitisinone, which in practice is often sufficient to improve clinical symptoms, but higher dosages of up to 2 mg/kg/day may be needed to eliminate detection of SA in the urine in acute crises.
+Nitisinone is typically started at a dose of 1 mg/kg/day which, in practice, often is sufficient to improve clinical symptoms, but higher doses of up to 2 mg/kg/day may be needed to eliminate detection of SA in the urine in acute crises.
 Adult patients or those with a high body mass index may be dosed at 35 mg/m2 body surface area per day.
-A typical target range of plasma nitisinone is 30 μmol/L to 50 μmol/L.
+A typical target range of plasma nitisinone is 30 umol/L to 50 umol/L.

 Nitisinone can increase tyrosine levels in the blood, which can lead to corneal opacities and hyperkeratotic lesions of the palms and soles.
 High tyrosine levels can also lead to neurological symptoms.
-The increased tyrosine levels can be treated with a tyrosine-restricted diet.
-Plasma tyrosine levels should be kept below 500 μmol/L. Nitisinone can lead to eye symptoms, such as itching, burning, or photophobia, and corneal opacification.
-Developmental delay has been detected in patients using nitisinone, although it is not clear if this is because they are surviving and it is the natural history of the disease, or if it is dietary restriction or the elevated tyrosine levels that result with nitisinone use.
+Increased tyrosine levels can be treated with a tyrosine-restricted diet.
+Plasma tyrosine levels should be kept below 500 umol/L. Nitisinone can lead to eye symptoms, such as itching, burning, or photophobia, and corneal opacification can develop.
+Developmental delay has been detected in patients using nitisinone, although it is not clear if this is because they are surviving and it is the natural history of the disease, or because of dietary restriction or the elevated tyrosine levels that result with nitisinone use.
 Rarer hematologic side effects include leucopenia and thrombocytopenia.
 Gastrointestinal upset has also been reported.

-It seems clear that pre-symptomatic diagnosis and treatment produces the best outcome, which can be accomplished by newborn screening, which is performed in Quebec, but not in all provinces.
+It seems clear that pre-symptomatic diagnosis and treatment produces the best outcome, which can be accomplished by newborn screening which is performed in Quebec, but not in all provinces.

-It is possible not all patients respond to nitisinone, especially when treatment is delayed, and even in those with improvement in hepatocellular disease and decline in serum AFP levels can later develop hepatocellular carcinoma, and they should continue to be monitored.
-Based on the reviewed data, it appears very rare for HCC to develop with early onset of therapy within the first two months of life.
+It is possible that not all patients respond to nitisinone, especially when treatment is delayed, and even in those with improvement in hepatocellular disease, decline in serum alfa fetoprotein levels can later develop into HCC so they should continue to be monitored.
+Based on the reviewed data, it appears very rare to have HCC develop with early onset of therapy within the first two months of life.